 Encoders are pieces of optically opaque material filled with regularly shaped transparent openings or holes.
 Shaft encoders work in conjunction with a light source and photodetector to determine the position and/or speed of a moving object.

 For instance, you might want to know how fast a motor is spinning?
-Well you can put an encoder wheel on one end of the motor shaft with regularly spaced holes in it, put a light on one side of it and a photodetector on the other.
+Well, you can put an encoder wheel on one end of the motor shaft with regularly spaced holes in it, put a light on one side of it and a photodetector on the other.

-They are also used in positioning tables in much the same way, those encoders are long straight strips of metal with many of the same shaped holes arranged parallel to each other in a column.
+Rotary encoders are also used in positioning tables in much the same way, those encoders are long straight strips of metal with many of the same shaped holes arranged parallel to each other in a column.

 Because we etch our parts chemically using a photolithographic process it costs the same to produce one hole as it does to fill an entire sheet of metal with holes.
-We are also able to produce parts with much finer features and hold much tighter tolerances than other manufacturing methods.
+We are also able to produce shaft encoders with much finer features and hold much tighter tolerances than other manufacturing methods for rotary encoders.